 At the Torpedo Factory Art Center, sip and view The Art League sommelier’s curated art-wine pairings at Art on the Vine on March 22, 2019.
 If you prefer cocktails, don’t miss the chance to sample competitors’ creations as they vie for the best cocktail, appetizer and artwork combination at Art on the Rocks on May 3, 2019.

 For fans of basketball, malty brews and competitive spiritedness, Port City Brewing Co. has the perfect event—Malt Madness.
 On April 6, 2019, teams compete in outdoor contests such as a Cornhole Tournament and a Giant Yard Pong Tournament, while partaking in brews such as the signature Ideaal Tripel.

 4. New Eateries and Beer Gardens

 This spring, Alexandria will welcome an influx of beer gardens, letting diners unwind al fresco.
-Named after the patron saint of beer, Augie’s Mussel House on the Patio will open in late spring or early summer on King Street following a successful 2018 pop-up.
+Named after the patron saint of beer, Augie’s Mussel House on the Patio will open this fall 2019 on King Street following a successful 2018 pop-up.
 With beers from around the world, diners can enjoy a pint paired with buttery mussels, salt and vinegar fries and more under twinkling lights on their expansive patio.

 The menu at Hops N’ Shine, a new beer garden in North Del Ray, includes more than 50 beers on tap plus moonshine and a decadent food menu featuring chef-designed, loaded grilled cheese.
 Also in Del Ray, The Garden is poised to open this spring, fostering a playful ambience, featuring colorful murals, outdoor games and a canine-friendly vibe.